RightToAskOrg/righttoask-docs/index.md

 search for questions directed at them or topics of interest and see a short, aggregated list of relevant and popular questions.

-*RightToAsk* does not attempt to hide who suggested which questions---this is partly to disincentivise aggressive or threatening ones.
+Votes are private, even from us.
 The risk of profiling and manipulation is both a vulnerability in our democracy and a disincentive for participation.
 RightToAsk uses additive-homomorphic encryption to add votes without revealing how individuals voted.
 It thus defeats political profiling and tracking, rather like an electronic equivalent of putting everyone's vote into a ballot box and counting them only when their link with the voter has been broken.

+However, *RightToAsk* does not attempt to hide who suggested which questions---this is partly to disincentivise aggressive or threatening ones, and partly to encourage connections between MPs and people who ask good questions.

 ## Example scenarios